(Abridged by henrymakow.com)

 Adam's Rib mocks conservative values and glorifies liberalism, much as All in the Family would do 22 years later, starting in 1971.

-The Luciferians, the communists, and in more recent years Hollywood, have been fomenting this "Battle of the Sexes" for hundreds of years.
+The Luciferians and communists in Hollywood, have been fomenting this "Battle of the Sexes" for hundreds of years.
 It is a cornerstone in their "divide and conquer" tactic.
 What else would you expect from Hollywood, the land of immorality propaganda?

 Adam Weishaupt, founder of the illuminati, wrote: